All-Ireland Senior Ladies' Football Championship

 The All-Ireland Senior Ladies' Football Championship (Craobh Shinsir Peile na mBan in Éirinn) is the premier inter-county competition in the game of ladies' Gaelic football in Ireland.
 The series of games are organised by the Ladies' Gaelic Football Association and are played during the summer months, with the All-Ireland Final being played at Croke Park.
 The qualifiers were introduced in 2008.

 The winning team is presented with the Brendan Martin Cup (Corn Bhreandáin Uí Mháirtín).
 The cup is named after Brendan Martin, a native of Tullamore, County Offaly, who organised Ladies' Gaelic football games in the early 1970s and became one of the first treasurers of the newly founded Ladies' Gaelic Football Association.
+He died in 2024.